When it comes to an efficient Microsoft Ads management tool, Adzooma is the smartest choice. Our guide illustrates why.

 On this page, we’ll use the new name (Microsoft Ads) but may refer to Bing Ads in reference to historic content.
 Ultimately, it’s the same network.

 Accessibility is an important element of web use and PPC tools need to pay attention to it.
-Microsoft made changes to its advertising platform to improve usability for people with disabilities.
+Microsoft made changes to its advertising platform to improve usability for disabled people.

 While Microsoft has made improvements, the advertising platform is built to Microsoft’s design specifications.
 Google Ads and Facebook Ads users might find the Microsoft Ads platform too difficult to get their head around.